microsoft/TypeScript-Sublime-Plugin/README.md

    block by typing 'ctrl+}' from within that block.
 After formatting, the cursor will be placed outside the block, so that you can continue to type 'ctrl+}' to format the next outer block.
-7. The plug-in looks for the installed node executable on the default system path and also in the directory '/usr/local/bin'.
+7. The plug-in looks for the installed node executable using the PATH environment variable of the Sublime process.  and also in the directory '/usr/local/bin'.
 If your node installation placed the node executable elsewhere, then add the 'node\_path' setting to your Preferences.sublime-settings file.
 The value of the 'node\_path' setting should be the pathname of the node executable as in '/usr/myinstalldir/node'.
 You can look for the message 'spawning node module ...' in the Sublime console view (ctrl + ` or View -> Show Console).
 The line of text after this will indicate whether the plug-in was able to find the node executable.
 8. When you open a file f.ts, the server will first check if f.ts is configured by a tsconfig.json project.
 If so, f.ts becomes part of that project.
 If not, then the server checks to see if f.ts is